Gravebot/Gravebot/CONTRIBUTE.md

 #### Rules

-Gravebot is written in ES6/Babel javascript, we try to keep to that then the ES5 alternatives.
+Gravebot is written in ES6/Babel javascript, we try to keep to that, then the ES5 alternatives.

 - No using `var`, instead properly using `let` and `const`
 - Using `import` and `export` for modules, and avoiding using `require` unless it's for JSON
 - All variables are `snaked_case`
 - All functions are `camelCased`
-- Everything must pass lint (`npm run lint`).
+- Everything must pass lint (`npm run lint`)
 - Tests are required for all functions
 - Avoid adding new modules if there is already one that does something similar.
-For example, don't add `lodash` as we're already using `ramda`, or don't add `Q` as we're already using `bluebird`.
+For example, don't add `lodash` as we're already using `ramda`, or don't add `Q` as we're already using `bluebird`
-- Avoid adding images to the repo if possible, but instead upload them to [imgur](https://imgur.com/) to improve performance.
+- Avoid adding images to the repo if possible, but instead upload them to [imgur](https://imgur.com/) to improve performance

 #### Instructions

 __Creating a new module__

 To add a new command, create a new javascript file in [`/src/commands`](/src/commands) and name it to something that resembles your to be functions.
-For example all the Discord server commands can be found in [`/src/commands/info.js`](/src/commands/info.js).
+For example all the Discord server commands can be found in [`/src/commands/info/index.js`](/src/commands/info/index.js).

 All functions are passed the [Discordie client](https://qeled.github.io/discordie/#/docs/Discordie?_k=7pztxz), [message event](https://qeled.github.io/discordie/#/docs/IMessage?_k=bjv5md), the command suffix, and the users language.
 All functions are to return a Bluebird promise of either a string, number, or Buffer.
 An array of any of the three is [also accepted](https://github.com/Gravebot/Gravebot/blob/Rewrite/src/index.js#L27-L56).
-A good example of this can be found in [`/src/commands/fun/transate.js`](/src/commands/fun/transate.js).
+A good example of this can be found in [`/src/commands/fun/translate.js`](/src/commands/fun/translate.js).

 It's good to default to some help text if someone is improperly using your commands.
-With a little string interpolation and some markdown, it's pretty easy to describe to a user how your commands work.
+With a little string interpolation and some markdown it's pretty easy to describe to a user how your commands work.
 Check out [`/src/commands/games/leagueoflegends/`](/src/commands/games/leagueoflegends/) or [`/src/commands/help`](/src/commands/help).

 After you've completed writing, export a default object with the key name being the name of the discord command.
-Again, a good example of this can be found in [`/src/commands/fun/transate.js`](/src/commands/fun/transate.js).
+Again, a good example of this can be found in [`/src/commands/fun/translate.js`](/src/commands/fun/translate.js).
 You can export multiple commands and everything will be merged on run.

 __Image Responses__

-If you'd prefer to develop an image response instead of a text response, take a look at the League of Legends [`items`](https://github.com/Gravestorm/Gravebot/blob/master/src/commands/games/leagueoflegends/championgg.js) commands.
+If you'd prefer to develop an image response instead of a text response, take a look at the League of Legends [`items`](/src/commands/games/leagueoflegends/championgg.js#L124-L157) commands.
 The images are HTML/Jade views using Stylus as the css pre-compiler.
 The images should try to fit in with the look of Discord.
-Please reframe from loading remote dependencies, but instead save them locally in the repo within the `web` folder.
+Please refrain from loading remote dependencies, but instead save them locally in the repo within the `web` folder.

 __Tests__